 Day 2 - Salisbury and Old Sarum

 Venture down the hill to Salisbury itself to the Cathedral Close and you'll find an array of attractions - the most obvious being the Cathedral itself, which houses the best-preserved of the four surviving copies of Magna Carta.
-English Heritage members can get two for one entry on Tower Tours on weekdays.

 A variety of impressive buildings line the close, including the National Trust's Mompesson House, Arundells (the former home of Sir Edward Heath) and The King's House, which now houses the Salisbury Museum.